kaya389/kaya389/README.md

-Last summer I finally defined my field of work.
+This summer I finally defined my field of work.
 Before that, I was interested in games, Unity, C#...
 Then I decided I needed to be a full-stack developer.
 I needed to be a team leader on my own and showcase my creativity across every aspect of a project.